Reduced coaction Lie algebra, double shuffle Lie algebra and noncommutative krv2 equation: Introduction and main results

 \subsection{Background and motivation}

 In the study of intersections of curves on surfaces, the Goldman–Turaev Lie bialgebra \cite{VladimirTuraev1991} and its noncommutative analogue, the necklace Lie bialgebra \cite{Schedler2005}, play a fundamental role.
 The topological reduced coaction was introduced as a refinement of the Turaev cobracket, and the algebraic reduced coaction was introduced as a refinement of the necklace cobracket in this context; see, for example, the “coaction $\mu$” in \cite{Kawazumi2015} and the notion of “quasi-derivation” in \cite{Massuyeau2014}.
-In particular, Alekseev–Kawazumi–Kuno–Naef \cite{GTgenus0} discovered a connection between the Turaev cobracket and divergence.
-The (algebraic) reduced coaction can thus be viewed as a noncommutative analogue of divergence, which itself plays a central role in the formulation of the Kashiwara–Vergne problem \cite{Alekseev2012,AET}.
+In particular, Alekseev-Kawazumi-Kuno-Naef \cite{GTgenus0} discovered a connection between the Turaev cobracket and divergence.
+The (algebraic) reduced coaction can thus be viewed as a noncommutative analogue of divergence, which itself plays a central role in the formulation of the Kashiwara-Vergne problem \cite{Alekseev2012, AET}.

-On the other hand, the theory of the double shuffle Lie algebra \cite{Racinet2002} is closely connected with the Kashiwara–Vergne problem, as shown by Schneps \cite{Schneps2012,Schneps2025}; see also the work of Carr-Schneps \cite{CS}, which builds on Ecalle’s mould theory \cite{Ecalle2011}.
-More recently, Enriquez and Furusho have proposed a new geometric framework for studying the Betti side of double shuffle theory, \cite{EF1,EF2,EF3,EF4}, complementing ideas of Deligne–Terasoma and using this new framework to study the relation with Kashiwara-Vergne Lie algebra \cite{EF4}.
+On the other hand, the theory of the double shuffle Lie algebra \cite{Racinet2002} is closely connected to the Kashiwara–Vergne problem, as shown by Schneps \cite{Schneps2012,Schneps2025}; see also the work of Carr-Schneps \cite{CS}, which builds on Ecalle’s mould theory \cite{Ecalle2011}.
+More recently, Enriquez-Furusho proposed a new geometric framework for studying the Betti side of double shuffle theory, \cite{EF1, EF2, EF3, EF4}, complementing ideas of Deligne–Terasoma and used this new framework to study the relation to the Kashiwara-Vergne Lie algebra \cite{EF4}.\\

-Our motivation is to undertake a detailed study of the reduced coaction Lie algebra introduced in \cite{Ren2025}, and to explore potential connections between the geometric framework of Alekseev–Kawazumi–Kuno–Naef and that of Enriquez–Furusho.
-The main tools we employ are polylogarithmic computations and noncommutative geometry à la \emph{Kontsevich–Rosenberg}.
+Our main motivation is to undertake a detailed study of the reduced coaction Lie algebra introduced in \cite{Ren2025}, and to explore potential connections between the geometric framework of Alekseev-Kawazumi-Kuno-Naef and that of Enriquez-Furusho.
+The main tools we employ are polylogarithmic computations à la \emph{Furusho} and noncommutative geometry à la \emph{Kontsevich–Rosenberg}.